XenitAB/azure-terraform-example/README.md

 ```
 az login

-pwsh .ci/Invoke-PipelineTask.ps1 -build
+pwsh .ci/Invoke-PipelineTask.ps1 -tfFolderName tf-core-infra -build
-pwsh .ci/Invoke-PipelineTask.ps1 -deploy
+pwsh .ci/Invoke-PipelineTask.ps1 -tfFolderName tf-core-infra -deploy
 ```

 ### Azure DevOps
 The recommended way of running it, since all the configuration required is included.
-Add the service connection and modify the variable `azureSubscription` to use azure-pipelines.yml.
+Add the service connection and modify the variable variables to reflect your environment, see `.ci/pipeline-tf-infra-core.yml` for an example.